- Released Date: September 12, 2017

-This review took me a few weeks to get to because I can’t really even begin to explain the absolutely brilliant game that is Warcross.
+I can’t really even begin to explain the absolutely brilliant game that is Warcross.
 I’ll just say that I’m not usually into anything that feels too sci-fi or futuristic, yet was SO into this.
 I need the sequel asap.
 Marie created an incredible and colorful high-tech world that feels so imaginative but still entirely possible!
-Like I got done reading and wanted to go find some Warcross glasses/contacts and run through one of those virtual worlds (the snowy one was my favorite obvs).
+I got done reading and wanted to go find some Warcross glasses/contacts and run through one of those virtual worlds (the snowy one was my favorite obvs).
 The idea that the team captain was in a fancy wheelchair in real life but still got to run around as his Warcross avatar made me so happy (just the sense of infinite possibility and not having real-world physical limitations for a short time).

-Another part I loved was how international everything felt.
-I adore the Olympics and this had a similar exciting atmosphere & scope (except bigger).
+Plus, I really appreciated how everything about Emika was conveyed by doing instead of just telling the reader she’s tough or talented.
+I also loved how international everything felt — I adore the Olympics and this had a similar exciting atmosphere & scope (except bigger).
 Most of the story takes place in Tokyo, but there are players representing countries from around the world.
 And I loved all of the side characters!
 I’m really looking forward to seeing more of them in the sequel.

 But omg HIDEO IS EVERYTHING.
-He invented Warcross when he was young and is all sorts of smart, rich, and dresses well.
+He invented Warcross when he was young and is all sorts of smart, rich, and well-dressed.
 He’s Japanese and has a British accent since he went to school in England.
-The romance was just really well paced because I am 100% invested in what happens between these 2 characters.
+The romance was really well paced because I am 100% invested in what happens between these 2 characters now.

 Except… ok this is all I will say: Emika’s choices towards the end had me like